Filing for Divorce in Colusa County, California – Walkthrough

 To file for an uncontested divorce in Colusa County, you need to take the following steps:

-• Obtain and fill out family law forms, both mandatory and case-specific.
+• Obtain and fill out required family law forms, both mandatory and case-specific.
 You may review the forms you might need in the section below.

 • File the dated and signed documents with the county clerk.
 Pay the fee for filing and take the copies of the papers you submitted.

 • Give the forms required to finalize your case to the clerk.
-After the judge signs the Judgement, you and your spouse will receive the copies.

 • Exchange the financial forms one more time or waive this process by filing the respective form.
-Your dissolution of marriage will be final at least 6 months after the first process of service is completed.

 Colusa County Divorce Forms: Types List